 Himalayan Chandra Telescope

-HCT is a 2-m optical-infrared telescope installed at the Indian Astronomical Observatory in Hanle (32°47′ N 78°58′ E), at an altitude of 4500 metres to the north of Western Himalayas.
+HCT is a 2-m optical-infrared telescope installed at the Indian Astronomical Observatory in Hanle (32°47′ N 78°58′ E), at an altitude of 4500 meters to the north of Western Himalayas.
 The telescope is remotely operated from CREST, Hosakote, via a dedicated satellite link.

-Mercator is a 1.2-meter telescope operated by the Instituut voor Sterrenkunde, Katholieke Universiteit Leuven (Belgium) and located at the Observatorio del Roque de los Muchachos on the island of La Palma, Canary Islands, Spain (28°46′ N 17°53′ W, 2330m altitude).
+Mercator is a 1.2-meter telescope operated by the Instituut voor Sterrenkunde, Katholieke Universiteit Leuven (Belgium) and located at the Observatorio del Roque de Los Muchachos on the island of La Palma, Canary Islands, Spain (28°46′ N 17°53′ W, 2330m altitude).
 It is the twin brother of Euler Telescope.

 Efforts are coordinated on a certain amount of projects, where regular observations of variable sources are needed, including asteroseismology, high-energy astrophysics (monitoring of gamma-ray bursters, X-ray transients, supernovae), active galactic nuclei and gravitational lenses.